Lovelli has been freelancing for 10+ years. She's becoming a full-stack freelancer and she'll share with you her key learnings & practices.

 An example of a blog in the form of an online diary is Claudio Pinhanez’s “Open Diary”, which was published in 1996 by the MIT Media Lab.
 Just like a personal diary, a blog was usually written by a single person.
 The content used to be limited to just a single subject or a topic, perhaps something interesting from the life of the blogger that might inspire or help others.

 In the 2010s, people were collaborating in groups to maintain online blogs.
 It’s not uncommon to find posts written by multiple authors.
-These were people who worked in newspapers, faculty members, university graduates, advocacy groups, reaching out to the public.
+These were people who worked in newspapers, faculty members, university graduates, and advocacy groups that were reaching out to the public.

 Journals vs Online Diaries